 Will AI Replace Programmers: What Developers Should Know in 2026

 Every AI CEO is saying software engineering is almost fully automatable.
-The most rigorous independent study on the topic found AI made experienced developers 19% slower.
-Both things are true right now, and that tension is the story.
+A 2025 randomized controlled trial by METR found that early-2025 AI tools made experienced open-source developers 19% slower on tasks in mature repositories they knew well.
+That tension is the story.

 AI coding tools — GitHub Copilot, Cursor, Claude Code — use large language models to write, complete, debug, and explain code.
 Whether they replace programmers depends almost entirely on the type of task, the developer's experience level, and which study you read.